 I saw him from the corner of my eye as I exited the international grocery store.
 He was half slumped, his back to me, sitting on the hot concrete curb at the far end of the parking lot.
 I approached my car and put the two small bags of groceries inside.
 The bag for one… Continue reading The Husband Cookie

-To celebrate Father’s Day, here are quotes from Dad plus the best-loved memories from his six kids, thirteen grand-children and three great grand-children.
+To celebrate Father’s Day, here’s some quotes from my Dad plus some of the best-loved memories from his six kids, thirteen grandchildren and now…six great-grandchildren!
 I hope I counted correctly.
-We all know Dad does math in his head.
+We all know Dad did math in his head.
 1) “It will build character!”
-Usually said when things didn’t go the way we planned.
-2) “Everything… Continue reading My Dad, My Hero
+Usually announced when things didn’t go the way we planned.
+2)… Continue reading Lessons & Memories of Dad!

 Well, ’tis the season!
 June means graduations.
 Graduations mean that somewhere a young man or woman is preparing a valedictorian speech.
 Years ago, my niece, Paige attended the graduation of her big brother, Grant.
 Even though she was quite young, she was moved by the valedictorian’s speech.
 Paige turned to her parents, and told them, “I want to… Continue reading History Repeats Itself!